Wagical/FinalGame/README.md

 # FinalGame
-Game name "Faster than Light"
+A Game somewhat similar to Simon Says
 The game that I will attempt to recurtate is Simon Says.
 In which the game will start playing a good start sound then flashing either a Red, Green, or Blue color on the LEDS.
 Depending on the color you will need to do something.